Niels-Skovgaard-Jensen/tex2typ/README.md

 ## Typst to LaTeX

-By providing the `-r` option, one can also convert back from typst to latex.
+By providing the `-r` option, one can convert from typst to latex.

 Example: